Regularity theory and Green's function for elliptic equations with lower order terms in unbounded domains

 \vv

-Very recently, Giorgos Sakellaris informed us about an interesting result he obtained, which is very related to our work, was obtained simultaneously and independently by Georgios Sakellaris.
+{\bf Related results:} An interesting result, which is very related to our work, was obtained simultaneously and independently by Georgios Sakellaris.
 The first version of our paper and \cite{Sak} were uploaded on ArXiv.org the same day (9th of April 2019).
 His primary goal was to construct Green's functions for elliptic operators of the form \eqref{operator} in general domains under either negativity condition that satisfy scale invariant pointwise bounds.
 Then, he applies them to obtain global and local boundedness for solutions to equations with interior data in the case \eqref{negativity2}.
 To do this, it was required $b+c$ to be in a scale invariant space, which for the author was the Lorentz space $L^{n,1}(\om)$ (as opposed to $|b+c|^2\in\khalf(\om)$ we identified).
 His method is totally different than ours and is based on delicate estimates for decreasing rearrangements.
 In fact, he first proves the existence of Green's functions via various approximations and then uses their properties to obtain {\it a priori estimates}; our method follows the exact opposite direction.
-Our paper and \cite{Sak} are rather complementary since, apart from the major differences in the approach, the conditions $|b+c|^2\in \khalf$ and $|b+c|\in L^{n,1}$ are not comparable.
+Our paper and \cite{Sak} are complementary since, apart from the major differences in the approach, the conditions $|b+c|^2\in \khalf(\om)$ and $|b+c|\in L^{n,1}(\om)$ are not comparable.
 Indeed, if $g(x)=|x|^{-1} (-\log|x|)^{-3} {\bf 1}_{B}(x)$, where $B:=B(0,\tfrac{1}{e})$, then $g \in L^{n,1}(B)$ such that $g^2 \notin \mathcal{K}_{\textup{Dini}, \alpha}(B)$ for any $\alpha>0$ (see \cite{Sak}), while, in Example \ref{ex:dini-not-lorentz}, we show that there exists a non-negative function $f \in \mathcal{K}_{\textup{Dini}, \alpha}(\R^n_+) \setminus L^{p,q}(\R^n_+)$ for any $\alpha>0$, $p>0$ and $q \in (0, \infty]$, and so $h:=\sqrt f \notin L^{n,1}(\R^n_+)$ and $h^2\in \mathcal{K}_{\textup{Dini}, \alpha}(\R^n_+)$.